Five-Colleges-of-Ohio/ohio-five-workshop/workshop-tutorial.md

 	* Make the text of it "Make an index.html page."
 4. Make an index.html page
-	* one member should add a file called "index.html" Review GitHub Pages and get that set up.
+	* one member should add a file called "index.html"
+	* you should add an html skeleton here - http://htmlshell.com/ Review GitHub Pages and get that set up.

 4. Adding code.